makusan8/kubernetes/README.md

 ## 4. Start K8s Cluster

-Now we can start and initiate our cluster :
+Now we can start initiating our cluster :

-[!NOTE]
+> [!NOTE]
 > the --pod-network-cidr ip range below is optional,
 > as long it doesn't interfere with our LAN network.

 ```

 # initiate cluster
-cd ~/

 sudo kubeadm init --node-name master --pod-network-cidr=192.168.0.0/16

 ```